serkankartal/MLP-3D-PlantSeg/README.md

 - Segmented output using our proposed **AI-based method**
 - Segmented output using a **classical height-based approach**

-📥 **Download the sample dataset (~200MB)**:
+📥 **Download the sample dataset **:
-buraya bır verı setı linki  daha ekllenecek data diye.
 👉 [View on Figshare](https://figshare.com/articles/dataset/Sample_3D_Chickpea_Dataset_for_AI-Based_and_Classical_Plant_Segmentation/28796219)

 ---
 You can train your own segmentation model by running the `TrainSegmentation.py` code located under `NN_Codes`, after preparing your data in the appropriate format within the `data` folder.

-After training, you can use this model to segment your data.
-First, your raw data needs to be prepared for segmentation by passing it through the preprocessing steps detailed in the documentation, utilizing the `phenospex` executable.
+Once your model is trained, it can be used for segmenting new data.
+Before segmentation, raw data must be prepared using the preprocessing steps described in the documentation, including rotation, merging, and voxelization, which require the Phenospex executable.

-Subsequently, run the `Preprocess.py` file.
-This script will first prepare any new, unprocessed data by performing operations like rotation and merging.
-Following this, the `segmentWithMLPPhenospex` function within the same Python file will separate plant data from soil data.
-Other functions within this script will then handle evaluation and additional processing to generate the output files and data.
+All of these steps are automated within the Preprocess.py script.
+When you run this script, it will:

+Automatically detect and preprocess any new, unprocessed data,

+Apply the segmentWithMLPPhenospex function to distinguish plant points from soil/background,

+Execute evaluation and postprocessing functions to generate and save all necessary output files and results.

+This enables an end-to-end segmentation pipeline with minimal manual intervention.

 The data will be saved in the `./data/` folder.